MLB-LED-Scoreboard/mlb-led-scoreboard/README.md

 "debug"                          Bool    Game and other debug data is written to your console.
 "demo_date"                      String  A date in the format YYYY-MM-DD from which to pull data to demonstrate the scoreboard.
 A value of `false` will disable demo mode.
 ```

+### Delaying Board Update
+* The "preferred_game_update_delay_in_10s_of_seconds" will delay the update of your LED board to allow you to synchronize with the boroadcast feed.
+* You can only delay the board in 10 second increments, so a value of 3 coresponds to 30 seconds, 5 to 50 seconds etc.
+* There appears to be a lot of variability in broadcast delays across networks/teams/CDN's.
+* Please note, that if restarting the service with a delay, it will take the value of cycles set for the board to be in sync.
+If you set the value to 3, it will take 30-40 seconds for the buffer to fill and the baord to delay.

 ### Additional Features
 * Runs/Hits/Errors - Runs are always shown on the games screen, but you can enable or adjust spacing of a "runs, hits, errors" display.
 Take a look at the [coordinates readme file](/coordinates/README.md) for details.